 - A current driver’s license or passport as personal identification

-- Your business license with the name of the business and the owner or owners names
+- Your business license with the name of the business and the owner’s or owners’ names

-- Certificate of assumed name (DBA) is you are a sole proprietor
+- Certificate of assumed name (DBA) if you are a sole proprietor

 - Partnership agreement with the name of the business and its partners (if there are multiple owners)